 In simple terms, a free website means you won’t get charged to build and maintain a website.
 In other words, you get a free domain name, free web hosting, free web design templates, and there won’t be maintenance fees as per the offer.
-Bear in mind that there’s bound to be limitations for every free thing.
+Bear in mind there’s bound to be limitations for every free thing.

 Different platforms with website builders (e.g. Wix, Weebly, Squarespace and many more) offer free websites and sell related services.
 Therefore, a website builder plays a significant role in creating a website.

 What are free website builders?

 Website builders are software used to create websites a lot easier for non-tech.
 Such software becomes a free website builder if the provider allows you to make your website using their automated system for free.
 A Domain name, Website hosting and Content Management system (e.g. WordPress) are buzzwords for website creation.

 When you think of how web developers bind these elements to make a website, the process is intimidating, precisely when you have no coding or programming knowledge.

 But in this case,